 The Directors believe that the going concern basis is appropriate due to the fact that the Company has a strong history of capital raising.
-Subsequent to the end of the financial year, the Company successfully completed a capital raising through a placement and renounceable rights issues, raising a total of approximately \$3.8 million.
-The current cash forecast indicates that the Company will have sufficient cash reserves to support the ongoing exploration and evaluation activities.
-If required the Directors will carefully manage cash flows until further funding is secured and will reduce overheads and negotiate extensions to tenement commitments.
+Subsequent to the end of the financial year, the Company has announced a binding Heads of Agreement to merge the Bullabulling Joint Venture into one listed entity and in conjunction with that announcement indicated that a capital raising was forthcoming.
+If required the Directors will carefully manage cash flows until such further funding is secured and will reduce overheads and negotiate extensions to tenement commitments.